ZaffyL/PPaddinSendOnlySelectedSlides/README.md

 Attached is a zip file with 3 items and includes a word document with installation instructions.

 ### The zip file:
-*Includes a certificate, this you will have to install first, as it proves to your computer that the code was developed by ...myself and asks your computer to trust it.
+*Includes a certificate, this you will have to install first, as it proves to your computer that the code was developed by myself and asks your computer to trust it.
-*Includes the add-in file which will need to be copied to the C:\Users\<Windows username>\AppData\Roaming\Microsoft\Addins\ ...folder
+*Includes the add-in file which will need to be copied to the C:\Users\<Windows username>\AppData\Roaming\Microsoft\Addins\folder
 *Installation instructions in word document format.